brocaar/chirpstack-application-server/docs/content/use/frame-logging.md

 LoRa App Server makes it possible to log frames sent and received by a gateway or device in realtime.
 To use this feature, you first need to go to the gateway or device detail page.
-Once you are on this page, open the **Live frame logs** tab.
+Once you are on this page, open the **Live LoRaWAN frame logs** tab.

 **Note:** This is a feature for debugging the communication between the